Our homes are supposed to be places of safety, security, and refuge. Places where we can come after a long day and

 7. INSTALL PROPER BOLTS

-To protect your doors, it’s important that all your outside doors are equipped with deadbolts in order to hold them in place when they are assaulted with pressure changes caused by rising flood waters.
+To protect your doors, it’s important that all your outside doors are equipped with deadbolts in order to hold them in place when they are assaulted with the pressure changes caused by rising flood waters.

 8. TIE DOWN TO THE FOUNDATION

 A house is only as strong as its foundation.
 You can ensure that yours is strong by having it tied together with metal connectors/hurricane straps, clips, or ties during construction.
 These ties will ensure that the house stays together in one piece, no matter what the weather does.